irisnet/irishub-server/README.md

-# iris-api-server
+# irishub-server
-IRIS API Server that supports various light clients
+A gRPC server that allows light clients to interact with IRIS hub